Kentucky governor wants resignations over harassment scandal

-House GOP leaders said they plan to hire a private law firm to investigate the allegations.
-The leaders said they did not consult Hoover about the decision to launch an investigation, but had told him about it.
+Saturday, House GOP leaders issued a news release saying they planned to hire a private law firm to investigate the allegations.
+The leaders said they had not consulted Hoover about the decision, but had told him about it.
 The release said the investigators would have the power to subpoena witnesses.

 “Speaker Hoover, as of now, has the support of the Republican caucus to remain in his leadership position,” according to a statement attributed to Speaker Pro Tem David Osborne, Majority Leader Jonathan Shell, Majority Whip Kevin Bratcher and Majority Caucus chairman David Meade.
 “And we reserve the right, based on the results of the investigation, to revisit the status of anyone involved, including Speaker Hoover.”